Rue Mercière, Strasbourg

 In 1922, Hegemann and Peets wrote:

 The Rue Mercière leads right to the central entrance of the cathedral.
 The effect is good because the street is narrow and short and the houses lining it are not too high.
 The appearance of the highly symmetrical central features of the western façade can thus dominate the view.

 At the corner of the Place de la Cathédrale and the Rue Mercière stands the Pharmacie du Cerf.
 Established in 1268, it is the oldest pharmacy in France.

-In 1995, Strasbourg City Council decided to add two-language signs to around fifty streets in the city, including the Rue Mercière.
+In 1995, Strasbourg City Council decided to add bilingual signs to around fifty streets in the city, including the Rue Mercière.
 Its other name became Krämergass.